Will a Praying Mantis Eat Hummingbirds?

 A large mantis is fully capable of catching and eating hummingbirds, so this is a serious issue.
 Once an individual mantis develops a fixation on your feeder, it may come back repeatedly to try to nab a hummingbird.
 You could catch the mantis and take it away—for example, drive to some natural habitat a few miles away and release it there.
 If that seems like too much effort and you don’t want to use lethal methods, it’s best to take the feeder down for a few days and let the mantis find a different hunting spot.

-Check out frequently asked questions about attracting hummingbirds.
+Check out frequently asked questions about feeding hummingbirds.

 praying mantis on hummingbird feederCourtesy Janice Bogott